benidevo/vega/README.md

 5. **Install the browser extension** (optional):
    * Download from the [Vega Extension repository](https://github.com/benidevo/vega-extension)
-   * Load the extension in Chrome for one-click job capture from LinkedIn
+   * Load the extension in Chrome or Edge for one-click job capture from LinkedIn

 ### 🔑 Admin User Setup